muratk3n/thirdwave/en/README.md

 ---

-I wonder how much predictive power the neighboring quakes have for predicting a quake in a particular location 🤔

----

 Have to be more media / legal savy...
 Look at the monkey boy..
 The weasel fuck knows how to play the media and adapt to every situation.
 That's how such an inferior tech, as in battery based cars